Alex Jadad: Early life and education

 Born in Medellín, Colombia, Jadad earned a Doctor of Medicine degree from Xavierian Pontifical University in Bogotá in 1986, specializing in anesthesiology in 1990.
-In the early 1980s, while a medical student, he conducted studies on the jargon, the chemical composition and the clinical implications of an emerging drug of abuse, called 'basuco', later known as "crack" cocaine.
+In the early 1980s, while a medical student, he conducted some of the earliest studies on the jargon, the chemical composition and the clinical implications of an emerging drug of abuse, called 'basuco', later known as "crack" cocaine.

 In 1990, he became a Clinical Research Fellow at the Oxford Pain Relief Unit (Now the Oxford Pain Management Centre) of the Nuffield Department of Anaesthetics, University of Oxford, United Kingdom.
-In 1992, he enrolled as a doctoral student in Balliol College, the oldest school in the University of Oxford, where he received in 1994 the degree of Doctor of Philosophy (DPhil) in Clinical Medicine.
+In 1992, he enrolled as a doctoral student in Balliol College, one of the oldest in the University of Oxford, where he received in 1994 the degree of Doctor of Philosophy (DPhil) in Clinical Medicine.
 His doctoral thesis, entitled "Meta-analysis of Controlled Trials on Pain Relief", contributed to the development of methods for analyzing big data, identifying and synthesizing health information, and influenced the formation of the Cochrane Collaboration.
 He has also received honorary doctorates from St. Xavier University in Canada (Laws, 2016) and the Open University of Catalonia in Spain (Arts, 2018), for his contributions to health and innovation.